dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 MTU.
 Large SRH size can also exert undesirable header tax especially in the case of small payload size.

 ID-LOC architecture relies on high performance mapping systems.
-Distributed mapping systems using some form Distributed Hash Table(DHT) exhibit very promising results.
-But further investigation is required to ensure mobility requirements in mobile data plane.
+The SRv6 support of ID-LOC as described earlier can employ different control planes.
+Distributed mapping systems using some form Distributed Hash Table(DHT) however, exhibit very promising results.
+But further investigation is needed to ensure comformance with performance metrics required by the mobile networks, specially for slice types supporting high speed mobility.

 ## LISP {#sec-lisp}